cabol/west/README.md

     $ ./rel/west/bin/west attach

-You can use `west` from web client ([http://localhost:8080](http://localhost:8080)) or directly with Erlang `west_client`.
+You can use `west` from web client ([http://localhost:8080](http://localhost:8080)) or directly with Erlang `west` module.
 See below the different ways to use it and test it.